sanskrit-lexicon/hwnorm2/readme.txt

-keydoc/distincthws
+keydoc/distincthws/redo.sh
- This needs to be redone only when new headwords appear in some digitizations.
+ This needs to be redone only when new headwords appear in some digitizations cd keydoc/distincthws sh redo.sh sh redo_all_hws.sh
+     #for each dictionary $dict listed,
+     #create keydoc/distincthws/data/${dict}_hws.txt
+   sh redo_mw_multi.sh
+   sh redo_all_hwextras.sh

+redo.sh (in top level of hwnorm2)
 sh redo.sh M
-  (M = cologne or xampp)
- sh redo_one_all.sh    # creates documents, and normalizations sh redo_merge.sh      # merges all the normalizations sh redo_final_all.sh  # revises documents
+  (M = Machine = cologne or xampp) sh redo_one_all.sh    # creates documents, and normalizations sh redo_merge.sh      # merges all the normalizations sh redo_final_all.sh  # revises documents